Tramadol vs Oxycodone

 - Xtampza ER

-Oxycodone has generic brands.
+Oxycodone also has generic brands.
 Some products combine oxycodone with other drugs (aspirin, acetaminophen, ibuprofen, naltrexone, or naloxone).

 Tramadol